openforcefield/standards/docs/enhancement-proposals/off-ep-0010.md

 And finally adds a note on how ProperTorsion SMIRKS are applied:

 > !!! note
->     ProperTorsion SMIRKS are always applied assuming that the *match* is symmetric across the central bond.
->     i.e. even if a SMIRKS pattern is written to specifically match atoms `l-k-j-i` in that order,
->     this is treated as equivalent to matching `i-j-k-l`.
-In implementations where the dihedral angle value
->     depends on the order of atoms, no order is guaranteed and asymmetric torsions may result in
+>     A SMIRKS patterns that can match a particular bonded
+>     quartet in either `i-j-k-l` or `l-k-j-i` order is
+>     ambiguous, and the specification cannot guarantee the
+>     match will be performed in any predetermined or
+>     deterministic order, potentially leading to undesired
->     undefined behaviour.
+>     and undefined results.

 ## Alternatives